nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 depending on the staff's status.
 By default, the staff is recorded as present for all shifts.
 * The format of the input date is in: `YYYY-MM-DD`.
-* If no date input is provided, current week is taken as default.
+* If no date input is provided, the next occurrence of that shift is assumed.
-* If only one date input is provided, the shift added is to the next date that the shift is at.
-For instance, if the shift is on a 1/10/2021, a monday, with `da/2021-10-27` as input, the shift will be added to 1/10/2021.
+* If only one date input is provided, the next occurrence of that shift, after the provided date is marked.
+For instance, if the shift is on Monday 1/11/2021, with `da/2021-10-27` as the date input, the shift on 1/10/2021 would be marked.
 * Will not indicate if there is a shift in the period provided, even if there isn't a shift, the staff will be marked absent for that period.

 Format: